You are here

 This report provides a first-hand account of the evacuation of Kaiser Hospital, in Santa Rosa, California, during the 2017 wildfire season.
 The interviewees provide valuable insight into the complexity of such an evacuation, and how it differed from prior emergency response scenarios.

 - From the ashes: reimagining fire safety and emergency management in Indigenous communities (Report of the Standing Committee on Indigenous and Northern Affairs, 2018)

 This report summarizes findings from a study on the response and long-term impacts of the 2017 summer wildfires in First Nation communities.
 The report also addresses fire safety on reserves, resources, tools, and training needs, and the significant gaps in the current approach to emergency management in First Nation communities.
 Recommendations coming out of the study are also included and focus on fire safety, prevention, funding, fire protection standards, and data collection.

 - Guidelines for health staff in Northern Saskatchewan communities preparation for forest fires and the assessment of health effects from forest fire smoke (Pacific NorthWest Border Health Alliance, 2013)

 This guide is designed to help public health officials in Northern Communities prepare for smoke events, take measures to protect the public, and communicate with the public about wildfire smoke and health, including communication fact sheets.

-BC Health wildfire smoke response coordination guidelines (BC Centre for Disease Control, 2017)
+- Health and safety around fire retardants/suppressants (BC Centre for Disease Control, 2017)

 This academic article examines the prevalence and risk factors of generalized anxiety disorder symptomology in residents of Fort McMurray six months after the wildfire.
 Significant predictors included witnessing of homes being destroyed by the wildfire, living in a different home after the wildfire, and receiving limited governmental support.
 The study extends the literature on mental health conditions and risk factors following disasters.